-The Valjoux 7750 is the most popular automatic chronograph movement, yet it’s not universally loved.
+The Valjoux 7750 family is the most popular automatic chronograph movement, yet it’s not universally loved.
 It’s dismissed for its mass-produced, low-tech cam-based design and utilitarian look, yet the Valjoux 7750 is also one of the most reliable and widely-used movements in history.

 7750 Column Wheel

 The 7750 is often used in ways it was never intended.
 It powers watches from some of the top brands, and is even used as a simple timekeeper, with the chronograph functions disabled.
 But perhaps the most curious use of this ubiquitous workhorse is as a base for high-end column wheel (also called “Swiss castle”) chronographs.